 What You Need to Know about Collecting Evidence

 If the police are called to the scene of an accident, chances are they'll complete a car accident report.
-This report will have a ton of information essential to your claim and could be a determining factor in settlement negotiations.
-Learn all about police accident reports here.
+The report will have a ton of information essential to your injury claim, and could be a determining factor in settlement negotiations.

 Witness statements back up your story of how the accident happened.
-Witnesses may be friends with you at the scene, or strangers who saw your accident.
-Make an effort to speak with anyone you think could be a witness.
+Witnesses can be passengers in your car, nearby store owners or employees, or strangers who saw your accident while passing by.
+Try to speak with anyone who you think could be a witness.

-A statute of limitation is a legal guideline for how long you can wait to file a lawsuit.
-It's important to know the statute of limitations in the state where the accident occurred.
-Your ability to get any compensation may depend on it.
+A statute of limitation is a law stating how long you can wait to file a lawsuit.
+It's important to know the limitations period in the state where your accident occurred.
+Your ability to get injury compensation depends on it.

-Bad faith insurance practices are an unfortunate element you may encounter when filing your injury claim.
-But if you're familiar with bad faith tactics you can protect yourself against them.
-You need to be prepared to defend against underhanded attempts to dismiss your claim.
+Bad faith practices are an unfortunate element you may encounter when negotiating your insurance claim.
+But if you're familiar with bad faith tactics, you can protect yourself.
+Be prepared to defend against underhanded attempts to lessen your injury settlement.

 Complete this short form and find out how much your injuries are worth.
 Your case will be reviewed for free, with no obligation.